Pro Guide to Ingeniously Shooting Down Drones

 Understanding Drone Technology Basics

-Drones, technically referred to as Unmanned Aerial Vehicles (UAVs), are essentially flying robots.
+Drones, technically referred to as unmanned aerial vehicles (UAVs), are essentially flying robots.
 They are typically controlled remotely by an operator or autonomously through programmed flight plans embedded in their systems with the aid of GPS.
 Drones differ considerably in their design, capabilities, and functions.
 They could be likened to miniature helicopters in design, having multiple rotors that allow them to hover, rotate, and perform acrobatic maneuvers in the air.
 The most common types include quadcopters (with four rotors) and hexacopters (with six rotors).

 Function and Use of Drones